 The food and drink

-Forget France, Wales is home to some award-winning cheeses, from strong, creamy cheddars to goat’s cheese and special varieties like Perl Las and Caerphilly.
-Passion for cheese is perfectly demonstrated with the famous Welsh snack ‘rarebit’: cheese sauce on toast.
-Other delicacies worth traveling to Wales for include glamorgan sausages (made of cheese and leeks – incidentally the national symbol of Wales), Welsh cakes (preferably straight from the hot plate), laverbread (made from seaweed) and cockles.
-Wales is also well-known for its craft beer and ales, which go perfectly with the tradition of great pubs.
+Forget France, Wales is home to some award-winning cheeses, from strong, creamy cheddars to goat’s cheese and special varieties such as Perl Las and Caerphilly.
+Passion for cheese is perfectly demonstrated with the famous Welsh snack rarebit: cheese sauce on toast.
+Other delicacies worth traveling to Wales for include glamorgan sausages (made of cheese and leeks – the later of which is, incidentally, the national symbol of Wales), Welsh cakes (preferably straight from the hot plate), laverbread (made from seaweed) and cockles.
+Wales is also well-known for craft beer and ales, which go perfectly with the tradition of great pubs.
 Surprisingly there are also some great wines being produced on Welsh soil too, as the UK wine market booms.

 The myth and legends

 The land of castles and dragons, the heart of Welsh culture is found in its myths and legends.
-What many don’t realise is that old Welsh tales like those of The Mabinogion were the basis of countless world-famous stories, the origin of characters like Merlin and Arthur and books such as J.R.R.
-Tolkien’s The Lord of the Rings (Elvish was based on Welsh).
+What many don’t realise is that old Welsh tales such as those of The Mabinogion were the basis of countless stories, the origin of characters such as Merlin and Arthur and books including JRR Tolkien’s The Lord of the Rings (Elvish was based on Welsh).
 These stories are all there to explore with re-tellings and performances around the country.
 With the flag even featuring a dragon, your visit to Wales is sure to be filled with a sense of magic.

 No trip to Wales would be complete without a tour of the incredibly charming pubs where you’ll find live music, great food, top quality ales and the warmth of the Welsh people.
 Going for a walk along the stunning coast and spotting wildlife before ending your day by the fire in a pub can’t be beaten.